 - without shelter – for example, sleeping rough or living in a car

-- living in uninhabitable housing, such as dilapidated dwellings or those not intended for human habitation,
+- living in uninhabitable housing, such as dilapidated dwellings or those not intended for human habitation, like garages.

 Read more about the New Zealand definition of homelessness on the Stats NZ website.